traclabs/plummrs/demo_3_iss_bumble_honey.md

    ```
    roslaunch plummrs_craftsman_support demos_bt.launch
    ```
-7. Now you can start one of the demonstrations
+7. Now you can start one of the demonstrations, such as demo_3a_inspection.xml

 [back](./)